ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 generated when the path changes.

-In some cases, however, it is necessary to explicitly indicate to a Connection that a new Remote Endpoint has become available for use, or to indicate that some Remote Endpoint is no longer available.
+In some cases, however, it is necessary to explicitly indicate to a Connection that a new Remote Endpoint has become available for use, or to indicate that a Remote Endpoint is no longer available.
 This is most common in the case of peer to peer connections using Trickle ICE {{?RFC8838}}.